-3) No more than two mobile homes and two tourers as defined by the Caravan Sites and Control of Development Act 1960 and the Caravan Sites Act 1968, shall be stationed on the site at any one time, , and no further caravans shall be placed at any time anywhere within the site.
-The mobile home and tourer shall be stationed on the site only in the positions shown on the plan (Proposed Site Plan received 22 November 2021) hereby approved;
+3) No more than one mobile home and one tourer as defined by the Caravan Sites and Control of Development Act 1960 and the Caravan Sites Act 1968, shall be stationed on the site at any one time, and no further caravans shall be placed at any time anywhere within the site.
+The mobile home and tourer shall be stationed on the site only in the positions shown on the plan (Proposed Site Plan received 22 November 2021) hereby approved.